-Kyiv commander says Russian defensive line breached near villages of Bakhmut – live
+Putin launches attack on Lviv as Russian defences breached near Bakhmut - latest

-Ukraine-Russia war – live: Kyiv commander says Russian defensive line breached near villages of Bakhmut
+Ukraine-Russia war – live: Putin launches air attack on Lviv as Russian defences breached near Bakhmut

-Putin’s forces said to be building new defences in southern Ukraine amid ‘growing concern’
+Warehouse engulfed in flames after Russian air attack on city of Lviv

 Russia’s war in Ukraine